VCSTDN/prog6221-part-1-ST10291606/README.md

 Locate the file/folder you have extracted (RecipeApp) and double click to open it.

 **Step 3**
-Within this folder you will see 2 files, 1 folder that is named BudgetApp and 1 file with the .sln extension (named BudgetApp.sln), double click (open) the BudgetApp.sln file.
+Within this folder you will see 2 files, 1 folder that is named RecipeApp and 1 file with the .sln extension (named RecipeApp.sln), double click (open) the RecipeApp.sln file.
 This will open your visual studio and compile the applications classes and code.

 **Step 4**